dominictdavies/CITS4403-Project/REPORT.md

 1. Each agent updates its position based on velocity.
 2. If a susceptible agent finds an infected neighbour within `collision_radius`, infection occurs with probability:
-    $P_{infect} = infection_prob \times hygiene_factor \times (1 - vaccinated_effect)$
+    $P_{infect} = infection_prob \times (1 - vaccinated_effect | recovered_effect)$

 where:

 - `infection_prob` is the base probability of infection per contact,
-- `hygiene_factor` modifies transmission likelihood (values <1 reduce risk),
 - `vaccinated_effect` reduces infection risk for vaccinated individuals.

-Once infected, agents remain infected for the remainder of the simulation.
-This monotonic design simplifies interpretation and highlights relative intervention effects without introducing recovery timing.
+- `recovered_effect` also reduces infection risk for those that have recovered from the infection.

 ------

 ### **2.4 Scheduling and Randomness**

-The model uses Mesa’s **RandomActivation** scheduler, ensuring agents are updated in random order each step.
+The model uses Mesa’s **shuffle_do("step")** function, ensuring agents are updated in random order each step.
 This prevents systematic bias caused by fixed update sequences.

-The simulation terminates when all susceptible agents have been infected or when it reaches a 5,000-step cap.
+The simulation terminates when all susceptible agents have been infected.
 Random seeds are fixed to guarantee reproducibility across runs.

 ------